arthurjguerra/aws-certifications/cloud-pratictioner.md

 - Pay even less per unit by using more
 - Pay even less as AWS grows
 - Custom prices

-### Pricing Fundamentals
-- Compute
-    - Pay only for the resources you use
-    - If you used 1h of AWS resources, you pay for 1h of that resource
-- Storage
-    - AWS charges you per GB
-- Data Transfer
-    - You are charged per GB transferred **out** of AWS infrastructure

 ### RDS Pricing
 - Clock Hours of Server Times (how long RDS instance run)